sycamore-rs/sycamore/docs/next/getting_started/installation.md

 [Trunk](https://trunkrs.dev) is the recommended build tool for Sycamore.
-If you are from JS land, Trunk is like [webpack](https://webpack.js.org/) or [rollup](https://rollupjs.org/) but specifically tailored towards Rust + WASM apps.
+If you are from JS land, Trunk is like [webpack](https://webpack.js.org/) or [rollup](https://rollupjs.org/) but specifically tailored towards Rust + Wasm apps.

 You can use the following command to install Trunk: